 Identify the packets of the three-way handshake.
 Which flags are set in the TCP headers?

 Explain how these flags are interpreted by the receiving TCP server and TCP client.

+From : Three-Way Handshake - an overview | ScienceDirect Topics

+PC1->PC3 SYN (synchronize: seq: 919494744)

+PC3->PC1 SYN, ACK (synchronize: seq: 4195270838 , acknowledgement: 919494744 + 1 = 91949474)

+PC1->PC3 ACK (acknowledgement: 4195270838 + 1 = 4195270839)

 During the connection setup, the TCP client and TCP server exchange their initial sequence number (ISN#) that they will use for data transmission.
 What are the initial sequence numbers of the TCP client and the TCP server?

 Observe the port numbers in the TCP header.
 How did nc sender select the source port number?

+protocol theory - Why does source port and destination port differ, in my network communications? - Network Engineering Stack Exchange

+networking - How are source ports determined and how can I force it to use a specific port - Super User

-It’s
+It’s from ephemeral port range

 Analyze the TCP segments of the transmitted packets during data transfer: